-There are many natural remedies to stop snoring, not just herbal teas.
+There are many natural ways to stop snoring, not just herbal teas.
 You can also find a rue and olive oil based balm to act as a decongestant.

-Even though snoring isn’t considered a health problem, it can interrupt sleep and be a sign that something isn’t quite right with your body.
-For this reason, we recommend that you consult a doctor if you find yourself snoring frequently.
-In all other cases, there are some natural ways to stop snoring and in turn, improve your sleep.
+Although snoring isn’t considered a health problem, it can interrupt sleep and be a sign that something isn’t quite right with your body.
+Therefore, you should consult a doctor if you find yourself snoring frequently.
+However, there are some natural ways to stop snoring and in turn, improve your sleep.

 Why do you snore?

 Snoring can be a result of excessive drinking, obesity, colds, allergies, or other conditions related to nasal congestion, the last trimester of pregnancy, nasal deformities and poor nutrition, among other reasons.

 You might like: 5 Tricks to Sleep Better

 There are many natural tricks and ways to stop snoring.
 After you have seen your doctor to rule out any other serious issues, give these ideas a try.

 Excessive alcohol consumption, like other tranquilizers, relaxes the central nervous system, diaphragm muscles, and the jaw which increases the chance of snoring.